gbrrestoration/rrap-cost-linker/docs/source/cost_models.md

 The compatible versions of the cost models are:

-- Coral Aquaculture Deployment : `3.8.0 CA Deployment Model.xlsx`
+- Coral Aquaculture Deployment : `3.9.0 CA Deployment Model.xlsx`
-- Coral Aquaculture Production : `3.8.0 CA Production Model.xlsx`
+- Coral Aquaculture Production : `3.9.1 CA Production Model.xlsx`
+- Larval Maintenance : `3.9.6 LM Model.xlsx`

 ## Configuration files

-Sampling of cost models are dependent on two configuration files.
+Sampling of cost models depends on versioned configuration CSV files bundled with the package.
+There is one file per model type, named `{version}_{type}_config.csv`:

-The first is the `config.csv` file which defines the names, cell positions, and sampling ranges of cost model parameters.
-A copy of this CSV file is bundled with the package (at `cost_eco_model_linker/config.csv`).
+- `3.9.1_prod_config.csv` (Coral Aquaculture Production)
+- `3.9.0_deploy_config.csv` (Coral Aquaculture Deployment)
+- `3.9.6_LM_config.csv` (Larval Maintenance)

-It is currently not possible to provide a different `config.csv` file.
+These files are located inside the `cost_eco_model_linker` package directory.
+It is not currently possible to supply alternative config files at runtime.

-An example of this file for the latest compatible cost model versions is below:
+An example of the production config file for the latest compatible version is below:

 ```{csv-table} Config file for latest model version
 :header-rows: 1
 :file: config.csv
 ```

-At minimum, the file must include the following columns:
+The file must include the following columns:

-- `cost_type` : the model type the parameter belongs to (currently either `production` or `deployment`).
+- `cost_type` : the model type the parameter belongs to (`production`, `deployment`, or `lm`).
-- `sheet` : the sheet name the parameter occurs on.
+- `sheet` : the Excel sheet name the parameter occurs on.
+- `cell_pos` : the cell address for the parameter (e.g., `E5`).
 - `factor_names` : a label for the factor.
-- `cell_row`, `cell_col`: the cell row and column reference for the parameter.
+- `range_lower`, `range_upper` : the lower and upper bounds for uncertainty sampling.
-- `range_lower`, `range_upper` : the upper and lower bounds for sampling the parameter.
+- `SA_range_lower`, `SA_range_upper` : bounds used for sensitivity analysis sampling (may differ from uncertainty bounds).
+- `best_point_value` : the deterministic default value written to the spreadsheet when no sample is taken.
+- `discrete_values` : a comma-separated list of allowed values for discrete factors (empty if continuous).
+- `UNC_distribution` : the sampling distribution (`unif`, `logunif`, `discrete`, or `norm`).
-- `is_cat` : a flag designating whether the parameter is categorical or not.
+- `is_cat` : a flag indicating whether the parameter is categorical (integer-valued).
+- `comments` : free-text notes.

-The `config.csv` should include info for `capex` and `opex` parameters for both the `production` and `deployment` models, parameters which are used to extract the setup
+Each config file includes rows for the `capex` and `opex` output cells alongside the input factor rows.
+The `capex` and `opex` rows use `variable_type = output` and are used to locate the cells from which setup and operational costs are read after each spreadsheet evaluation.
-(CAPEX) and operational (OPEX) cost respectively for a given intervention.

 ## Cost model parameter descriptions